Conference 2026: Soil Health for Profit

 Conference 2025 Getting to Carbon Positive!

-Once again to be held in Hawke’s Bay at the Havelock North Function Centre, the 2025 Conference will be on Wed 21 & Thu 22 May.
-We’re delighted to bring you a conference with focuses on regenerative crop production, carbon foot-printing, and electrification.
-We’ll have new technologies to think about and see, we have speakers with proven track records, and we’re looking forward to catching up with old friends and new.
+Once again held in Hawke’s Bay at the Havelock North Function Centre, the 2025 Conference was on Wed 21 & Thu 22 May.
+We focused on regenerative crop production, carbon foot-printing, and electrification.
+We had new technologies to think about and see, we had speakers with valuable messages, and we enjoyed catching up with old friends and new.

 We’ll need energy, of course, but how much can we generate on-site?
 Is electrification realistic now?
-We are delighted to have Mike Casey of the Electric Cherry Orchard and CEO of Rewiring Aotearoa opening that discussion.
-We’ll have electric vehicles and a solar array with inverters and batteries available for perusal.
+We were delighted to have Mike Casey of the Electric Cherry Orchard and CEO of Rewiring Aotearoa opening that discussion.
+We had robots, electric vehicles and a solar array with inverters and batteries available for perusal.
+We ad biostrips and insectaries and an OWL weed locator to try.

 Conference 24 Rebuilding Our Soils